Introduction to Sustainable Food

 - Features a green wall for our vertical gardening experiments.

-- Grow beds with LED lights facilitate year-around class projects, student/faculty research, and experimental projects to support the IES curriculum.
+- Grow beds with LED lights facilitate year-around class projects, student/faculty research, and experimental projects to support the SES curriculum.

 - Integrated Pest Management (IPM) utilizes biological controls and safe methods to limit the growth of pest populations.